Why Outdoor

 Playing And Learning?

-Nature can be a wonderful medicine against uncertanty, anxiety and fear.
+Nature can be a wonderful medicine against uncertainty, anxiety and fear.
 Read more here.

 Spending at least 2 hours a week in nature is associated with good health and well-being.
 Read more here.

-A recent university study concluded that "individuals who visit natural spaces weekly and, and feel psychologically connected to them, report better physical and mental wellbeing".
+A recent university study concluded that "individuals who visit natural spaces weekly and feel psychologically connected to them report better physical and mental wellbeing".
 Read more here.

 Science-backed health benefits of being outside may include: improving short-term memory, destressing, reducing inflammation, reducing fatigue, fighting depression and anxiety, protecting vision, lowering blood pressure, improving ability to focus, performing creative tasks better, reducing cancer risk, boosting immune system and lowering overall risk of early death.
 Read more here.